brandonio21/PCFramework/README.md

 _test.sh_ runs, and `verify.sh` is used for making sure all _FinalSolutions_ are indeed final.

+When you're finishing up you're solutions, we can use the `compare.sh` script to put all the IO files in the FinalIO directory for easy access.
+This can be done by using the `compare.sh` script in conjunction with the `a` parameter and by providing all solutions writers as the following arguments.

 ## Script Usage ##
 The included shell scripts, which are very useful, can be called using the following syntax.
 Keep in mind they must be called from the `Solutions/dev`